-On April 1, 2003, the Group entered into an agreement with the Province to provide ferry services on specified routes including those that would not be commercially viable and to administer certain social policy initiatives for the Province.
+On April 1, 2003, the Group entered into an agreement with the Province to provide ferry services on specified routes, including those that would not be commercially viable and to administer certain social policy initiatives for the Province.
 In exchange for these services and to compensate for the non-profitable routes, the Group receives Ferry service fees.
 The agreement is for a period of sixty years, the details of which are renegotiated after a first term of five years and each four-year term thereafter.
-The agreement has been amended from time to time to, among other things, establish the ferry service levels and the fees for the provision of such service for PT5 ending March 31, 2024.
+The agreement has been amended from time to time to, among other things, establish the ferry service levels and the fees for the provision of such service for PT5 which ended March 31, 2024 and PT6 ending March 31, 2028.